Welcome to Western, New Transfer Students!

 We're happy that you have chosen Western and look forward to supporting you in your continuing academic career.
 Here we provide information on how you can make a smooth transition to campus and find support for your academic goals and interests.
 If you don't find answers to your questions here, contact us and we will be happy to assist you further.

-in the fall?
+in the winter?

 Who Do I See for Transfer Advising?At Western there are many people available to answer your questions and help you with academic planning: